NiranjanBS/partition/README.md

 * Other actors, such as the routing tier or the partitioning-aware client, can subscribe to this information in ZooKeeper.
 * Whenever a partition changes ownership, or a node is added or removed, ZooKeeper notifies the routing tier so that it can keep its routing information up to date.
 ![image](https://github.com/user-attachments/assets/2ed9b265-f438-45c8-a9b2-5ba5a01e78d7)
+## Rebalancing Partitions.
+## How indexing of data interact with partition.
+## Partitioning and secondary indexing.